tushar5526/Autotype/README.md

         .
     }
 """
-Make sure to use triple quotes as it will preserve the code format.
+# Make sure to use triple quotes as it will preserve the code format.
 ```
 - Run the script `python3 Simulator/simulate_keyboard.py`
-- The script will start typing after 3s (you can change the wait time or delay)
+- The script will start typing after 3s (wait or delay time can be tuned)
-- After running the script click on the window wherever you want to auto-type.
+- After running the script click on the window to move your cursor wherever you want to auto-type.
 <hr>

-## 💪 Thanks to all Contributors
+## 💪 Thanks to all Wonderful Contributors

 Thanks a lot for spending your time helping AutoType grow.
 Thanks a lot!
 Keep rocking 🍻

 [![Contributors](https://contrib.rocks/image?repo=tushar5526/Autotype)](https://github.com/tushar5526/Autotype/graphs/contributors)

-## 🙏 Support
+## 🙏 Support++

-This project needs a ⭐️ from you.
+This project needs your shiny star ⭐.
 Don't forget to leave a star ⭐️

 [![forthebadge made-with-python](http://ForTheBadge.com/images/badges/made-with-python.svg)](https://www.python.org/)  [![forthebadge](https://forthebadge.com/images/badges/built-with-love.svg)](https://forthebadge.com)